zgfgNew/PlayIntegrityFork/README.md

 ## About 'custom.pif.json' file

 You can fill out the included template [example.pif.json](https://raw.githubusercontent.com/osm0sis/PlayIntegrityFork/main/module/example.pif.json) from the module directory then rename it to custom.pif.json to spoof custom values to the GMS unstable process.
-It will be used instead of any included pif.json.
+It will be used instead of any included pif.json (none included currently).

-You can't use values from recent devices due them triggering full hardware backed attestation.
+As a general rule you can't use values from recent devices due to them only being allowed with full hardware backed attestation.

 Older formatted custom.pif.json files from cross-forks and previous releases will be automatically migrated to the latest format.